awiggs/chip-gr8/docsource/pages/docs.md

 ### `themes`

-A python dictionary of the builtin Chip-Gr8 themes.
+A Python dictionary of the builtin Chip-Gr8 themes.

 ## Functions